20 Clever Logos with Hidden Meanings

 This amiable visage relates to LG’s motto -“Life’s Good”- thereby establishing consistent brand recognition, where every encounter with its symbol feels like winking happily!

-LG has utilised the golden ratio when designing its logo.
+LG has utilised the golden ratio in its logo design.
 In terms of aesthetics, this mathematical principle dictates that proportions within circles should be followed along with letter placement.
-Science meets art once again for successful logo design
+Science meets art once again for a successful logo design

 12. Wendy’s: A Hidden Message from Mom

-Wendy’s brand can be recognised easily due to its logo, which is a friendly red-haired girl.
+Wendy’s brand is easily recognised by its logo, a friendly red-haired girl.
 However, have you ever noticed the word hidden in the collar of Wendy’s portrait?
 Take a closer look, and you’ll see that ‘Mom’ subtly worked into the ruffles.

-This little detail isn’t included for no reason at all.
-Dave Thomas founded Wendy’s and named it after his daughter Melinda Lou “Wendy” Thomas.
+This little detail isn’t included by accident.
+Dave Thomas founded Wendy’s and named it after his daughter, Melinda Lou “Wendy” Thomas.
 The ‘Mom’ in the collar is an affectionate tribute to Dave’s wife, Wendy’s mother.

 It’s such heartwarming details like these that make global brands feel personal.
 They remind us that there are human beings behind every large company; in this case, there is nothing more than a family story — love, closeness, and traditional home cooking at its finest from Wendy’s standpoint!